WasiqB/my-repo-starter/.github/ISSUE_TEMPLATE/query-or-discussion.md

 ---
 name: Query or discussion
-about: Ticket for query or discussion
+about: Clear your queries or discuss on some topic.
-title: ''
+title: '[Discussion]'
 labels: help wanted
 assignees: ''
 ---

+## Describe your topic for discussion or query
+A clear concise description about the topic you want to discuss.